Flash Facts: USMLE Flashcard Resource Reviews

 Where do I find it?

-We often talk about the two undebatable pillars of Step 1 studying: First Aid and USMLE World’s Qbank.
+We often talk about the two undebatable pillars of Step 1 studying: First Aid and the UWorld Step 1 qbank.
 The former organizes the considerable amount of material you’ll find on the test into discrete, manageable blocks.
 It gives a skeleton on which to build all the rest of your studying.
 The latter is a powerful question-based resource that allows you to organize your questions by topic and subject area.

 Flash Facts is an excellent resource not just because it’s a well-built repository of flashcard information, but because it positions itself directly between the two study pillars.
 It is made by the same company that produces First Aid, and includes diagrams and information taken directly from the book in order to directly reinforce your learning.
 What’s more, the information is organized through the same structure as UWorld question banks: You can see below that with this app you can go through exactly the same footsteps as your questions, which makes matching flashcard-ing with the rest of your studying a piece of cake.